awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-countries.md

 **Notes**

-1. <a name="sms-support-note-1"></a>Senders are required to use a pre\-registered alphabetic sender ID\.
-To request a sender ID from AWS Support, see [Requesting sender IDs for SMS messaging with Amazon Pinpoint](channels-sms-awssupport-sender-id.md)\.
+1. <a name="sms-support-note-1"></a>Senders are required to use a pre\-registered alphabetic Sender ID\.
+To request a Sender ID from AWS Support, see [Requesting sender IDs for SMS messaging with Amazon Pinpoint](channels-sms-awssupport-sender-id.md)\.
 Some countries require senders to meet specific requirements or abide by certain restrictions in order to obtain approval\.
-In these cases, AWS Support might contact you for additional information after you submit your sender ID request\.
+In these cases, AWS Support might contact you for additional information after you submit your Sender ID request\.

 1. <a name="sms-support-note-2"></a>Senders are required to use a pre\-registered template for each type of message that they plan to send\.
 If a sender doesn’t meet this requirement, their messages will be blocked\.
 To register a template, open an Amazon Pinpoint SMS case with AWS Support\.
 When you create the case, provide the same information that you would provide to request a sender ID\.
 For more information, see [Requesting sender IDs for SMS messaging with Amazon Pinpoint](channels-sms-awssupport-sender-id.md)\.
 Some countries require senders to meet additional, specific requirements or abide by certain restrictions in order to obtain approval\.
 In these cases, AWS Support might ask you for additional information\.

-1. <a name="sms-support-note-3"></a>Senders are required to use a pre\-registered alphabetic sender ID\.
+1. <a name="sms-support-note-3"></a>Senders are required to use a pre\-registered alphabetic Sender ID\.
 Additional registration steps are required\.
 For more information, see [Special requirements for sending SMS messages to recipients in India](channels-sms-senderid-india.md)\.

+1. <a name="sms-support-note-4"></a>Long codes in these countries only support inbound messaging\.
+In other words, you can't use these long codes to send messages *to* your recipients, but you can use them to receive messages *from* your recipients\.
+These long codes are useful way to allow your recipients to opt\-out if you send messages using an alphabetic Sender ID, because Sender IDs only support outbound messages\.

 ## Sender ID support<a name="channels-sms-countries-sender-id"></a>

-The following table explains which ID is displayed when you send SMS messages to countries or regions where sender ID is supported, compared to those where sender ID isn't supported\.
+The following table explains which ID is displayed when you send SMS messages to countries where Sender IDs are supported, compared to those where Sender IDs aren't supported\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-countries.html)